MGProx: A nonsmooth multigrid proximal gradient method with adaptive restriction for strongly convex optimization: Introduction

 In this work, our contributions are: \begin{enumerate} \item We propose \MGProx (multigrid proximal gradient method) to solve \eqref{prob:minfg}.
 It generalizes \MGOPT on smooth problems to nonsmooth problems using proximal gradient as the smoothing method.
 A key ingredient in \MGProx is a newly introduced adaptive restriction operator in the multigrid process to handle the Minkowski sum of subdifferentials.
 The key idea is about collapsing a set-valued vector into a singleton vector to ease computation, more to be explained in \cref{sec:mgprox}.

 \item We provide theoretical results for 2-level \texttt{MGProx}: we show that \begin{itemize} \item \MGProx exhibits a fixed-point property, see Theorem~\ref{thm:fpp};

-\item the coarse correction update (in step (v) of Algorithm~\ref{aglo:2levelMG_exact}) is a descent direction for the fine variable, see the subdifferential obtuse angle condition in Theorem~\ref{thm:coarse_dir_descent} and Lemma~\ref{lemma:alphaexists} for the existence of a coarse correction stepsize that provides a descent condition;
+\item the coarse correction update (in step (v) of Algorithm~\ref{aglo:2levelMG_exact}) is a descent direction for the fine variable of the original fine level problem, see the subdifferential obtuse angle condition in Theorem~\ref{thm:coarse_dir_descent} and Lemma~\ref{lemma:alphaexists} for the existence of a coarse correction stepsize that provides a descent condition;

 \item the sequence $\{ f(x^k_0) \}_{k \in \IN}$ at the finest level converges to the optimal value with rate $ 1/k$ and $\big( 1 - \frac{\mu_0}{L_0} \big)^k$ , see Theorems~\ref{thm:rate1k} and \ref{thm:mgprox_converge_proxPL}; this result also establishes the convergence of \MGOPT (for $\sigma$ being the gradient update) in the convex case (see remark~\ref{remark:NashWrong}).